Waqar-Ul-Hassan/o4m/docs/about.md

 ### About Us

-This website was made by members of [Samāha](https://samaha.one/), a nonprofit organization focused on helping the Muslim community at large using the diverse set of talents from students, muslim professionals and scholars in order to attain the pleasure of Allah ‎ﷻ
+This website was made by a small team at [Samāha](https://samaha.one/), a nonprofit organization focused on providing solutions to issues uniquely facing the Muslim community.
+Our team is made up of software engineers, designers, scholars and general volunteers who are all students and professionals investing their extra time on our projects.
+We're working on a few other products currently so if you've benefitted from this site, or would like to support our future endeavors, please consider donating.
+May Allah ‎ﷻ accept our work and grant us the ability to continue in the service of deen.
+Ameen.

 <Donation/>